Jehovah's Witnesses Specialists

 Over the past few years multiple cases of child abuse by Jehovah's Witnesses have been exposed in the media.
 We currently represent several clients who were abused by Elders and Ministerial Servants in their congregations.

 AO Advocates acts in the UK's first successful civil case against the Jehovah's Witnesses

-We have recently secured an award for our client for sexual abuse she suffered as a child at the hands of Peter Stewart, a Ministerial Servant of the Jehovah's Witnesses.
-This success marks the first time that a civil claim has been brought against the organisation for child abuse.
+We secured an award for our client for sexual abuse she suffered as a child at the hands of Peter Stewart, a Ministerial Servant of the Jehovah's Witnesses.
+This success marked the first time that a civil claim has been brought against the organisation for child abuse.
 We hope that it will serve to encourage more survivors of child sexual abuse to come forward.

-AO Advocates and AAWA deliver 'two-witness rule' campaign letter to 10 Downing Street
+AO Advocates and AAWA delivered 'two-witness rule' campaign letter to 10 Downing Street

 Press coverage of the campaign can be viewed here.

-Kathleen Hallisey, Senior Associate, discusses the Jehovah's Witnesses' use of the 'two-witness rule'
+The Jehovah's Witnesses' use of the 'two-witness rule’ explained

 The Jehovah’s Witnesses believe that the Bible is a literal translation of God's word.
 In Matthew 18: 15, 16 Jesus said:

 “Moreover, if your brother commits a sin, go lay bare his fault between you and him alone.
 If he listens to you, you have gained your brother.
 But if he does not listen, take along with you one or two more, in order that at the mouth of two or three witnesses every matter may be established.”